 The second most identified code was the influence of human actors with 397 instances.
-This code analysis reveals that human actors serve as sentries in FLOSS adoption within planning organisations, functioning as both facilitators and barriers where utility must be demonstrated before uptake can occur.
+This code reveals that human actors serve as sentries in FLOSS adoption within planning organisations, functioning as both facilitators and barriers where utility must be demonstrated before uptake can occur.
 The presence of organisational vanguards who actively demonstrate the value of FLOSS through practical application emerged as a foremost facilitating factor impacting FLOSS uptake.
 This pattern was exemplified by Participant #9’s experience where initial scepticism transformed into endorsement:

 "I think (REDACTED NAME) was one of those people who initially saw me coding when I joined IV (Infrastructure Victoria).
 She didn't understand why I was doing it... once she saw the kind of things that could be done and the value that they added into the work that we did at IV, her tune changed entirely."

+Observations of FLOSS diffusion within other studies have discussed this phenomena as charismatic and technical adepts who perform processes of “translation” connecting existing professionals with emergent software tools (Von Hippel, 2005; Von Krogh & Spaeth 2007).

 Professional networks and educational experiences also emerged as critical facilitators encouraging interest in FLOSS within professional arenas.
 Participant #9’s academic introduction to FLOSS illustrates this:

 "I only got into open-source coding because I attended... a class with someone named (REDACTED NAME) who did...
 He introduced us to modelling using R...
 I thought it was the coolest thing I'd ever seen."

+Outcomes such as early Enrollment within early pedagogy have been identified to be critical in later professional translation (Sabri & Witte) and reinforce the concept of “communities of practice” (Lave & Wenger, 1991) in which learning occurs through situated participation.

+A potential limitation to the emergence of personality-centric applications is that actor-dependency could potentially reveal fragility concerns.
+After key translators leave organisations, the networks they construct may disintegrate, as the connections between actors were dependent on ongoing colloquiality and negotiation rather than institutional formalisation.
+This concept is what Callon (1991) refers to as “low irreversibility” and to which he offers organisational routinisation, regulatory embedding and the Enrollment of interest aligned actors as tactics of mitigation (Callon, 1990).
+This challenge is well documented in research studies of civic tech communities (Berisha & Juvenčič, 2022) in which volunteer networks decouple after the departure of core maintainers providing an ever-present challenge to sustained FLOSS without institutional structuring.

 This coding analysis also reveals significant barriers for FLOSS uptake, the emergence of institutional gatekeepers impeded FLOSS adoption through formal and informal bulwarks.
 IT departments were identified as significant barriers, imposing proprietary software protocols even when FLOSS alternatives are favoured.
 As Participant #1 explained: